stefanbschneider/stefanbschneider.github.io/_pages/teaching.md

 # Theses

-* 2018-2019: Peter Steinberg.
-Using Queuing Petri Nets in a Scaling and Placing Algorithm for Chains of Virtual Network Functions (master's thesis)
+* Master's thesis (ongoing): "Using Queuing Petri Nets in a Scaling and Placing Algorithm for Chains of Virtual Network Functions" by Peter Steinberg

 # Classes